PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 2. Install Ubuntu

-Download the Ubuntu 24.04 LTS desktop ISO and create a new VM in Fusion.
+Download the Ubuntu 24.04 LTS desktop ISO and create a new VM in Fusion. __(I installed 26.04 -- LTS)__

 Ubuntu Desktop - https://ubuntu.com/download/desktop